Academic Skills Coaching

 How to Access Academic and Study Skills Support

-1. Schedule a one-on-one appointment with the academic skills coach (during peak times of year there may be a wait).
+1. Schedule a one-on-one appointment with an academic skills coach (during peak times of year there may be a wait).

-- First appointments typically last 45 minutes; at that time, you and the academic coach will decide about future meetings.
+- First appointments typically last 45 minutes; at that time, you and your coach will decide about future meetings.
 Please bring relevant schoolwork, schedules, books, and/or planners and calendars.

 - Call 615.322.0480 (on campus 2-0480) to schedule an appointment.